Z-Ray-Entertainment/tharsis/README.md

 the Steam Deck UI which is tailored towards Steam.

 This is primarily a resaerch project to explore possibilities to mimik a more general purpose controller friendly user interaface.
-This is **not** a full featured desktop environment or window manager and not planed to be one and also no wayland compositor.
-This is what gamescope already provides and will be used too.
+This is **not** a full featured desktop environment, window manager or Wayland compositor and not planed to be one.
+This is what gamescope already provides and will be used for.

 By keepin any window managing out of this project it should also be able to run outside of a gamescope session.